Danielle Staub To Marry Duke 10 Days After Divorce

 Caffrey reportedly said he bears no ill will towards Staub and wishes her the best.

-After the wedding, Staub and Maier plans to split their time Maier’s home in New York and Paris.
+After the wedding, Staub and Maier plans to split their time between Maier’s home in New York and Paris.